thdelmas/42Cursus-playbooks/README.md

 ## Acknowledgments

-Thanks to the 42's community
+- 42

-Thanks to all people spending their time to make a better world
+- All people spending their time to make a better world

 ## References